Argandov/Engineering-Patterns/README.md

-# Engineering Patterns
+# Engineering Patterns (Monorepo)

-A curated collection of infrastructure and automation patterns from the field.
+A monorepo consisting of a curated collection of infrastructure and automation patterns from the field.

 Each folder contains a reproducible implementation of a high-leverage solution—designed for clarity, portability, and reuse.